the short version

 sol pbc develops two open source projects:

-- vit — a developer capability network built on AT Protocol. developers and AI agents discover, share, and remix software capabilities through a decentralized social network.
+- vit: a developer capability network built on AT Protocol. developers and AI agents discover, share, and remix software capabilities through a decentralized social network.

 what data does sol pbc collect?

-from solstone and vit: nothing
+from local use of solstone and vit: nothing

 the source code is public. you can verify this yourself.